 You can use any of the above-mentioned options, all effective and easy, and suitable for most users.
 However, if you require flexibility and power to handle large amounts of data on your WordPress site which has a plugin, you can use wpDataTables.

-If you enjoyed reading this article on how to create a table in WordPress without a plugin, you should read these as well:
+If you enjoyed reading this article on how to create a table in WordPress without plugin, you should check out this one about WordPress table generator plugins.